Foreign relations of Egypt: Africa

 In the 21st-century Egypt has encountered a major problem with immigration, as millions of Africans attempt to enter Egypt fleeing poverty and war.
 Border control methods can be "harsh, sometimes lethal."
 This has strained relations with Egypt's southern neighbors, and with Israel and the members of the EU as these immigrants attempt to move on to wealthier countries.

 The dispute between Egypt and Ethiopia over the Grand Ethiopian Renaissance Dam has become a national preoccupation in both countries.
 Egypt sees the dam as an existential threat, fearing that the dam will reduce the amount of water it receives from the Nile.
-Egypt's Foreign Minister Sameh Shoukry said: "Survival is not a question of choice, but an imperative of nature."
+Egypt's former Foreign Minister Sameh Shoukry said: "Survival is not a question of choice, but an imperative of nature."